closeio/making.close.com/_posts/2021-10-27-reliable-websocket-connections/index.md

 When it comes to debugging unexpected behavior, it's often good to start with challenging your own assumptions.
-It's not enough to read a comment or glance at a piece of code. **You need prove that what you *think* your code does is truly what happens.**
+It's not enough to read a comment or glance at a piece of code. **You need to prove that what you *think* your code does is truly what happens.**

 That was our next step.
 We fired up the Close app, waited for our WebSocket